Skip Breadcrumb Links

 Your hands and fingers can get cold very easily.
 Mittens or gloves can help keep your hands warm.
 Mittens are usually warmer than gloves, but make it difficult to use your fingers and hands.
 When playing outside, children often wear mittens because of their warmth and insulation.

 Gloves are usually easier to wear, and you can find a variety of styles to suit any taste or budget.

 Boots keep your feet warm and dry.
 Low-cut boots cover your ankles.
 High-cut boots can cover up to your knees.
 Some boots are water-resistant or waterproof.
 Good winter boots will keep moisture away from your feet, and be well insulated to keep your feet warm.
 Good quality boots for an adult might cost anywhere from C$75 - $200 - for children, C$30 - $60.

 On the coldest days of the winter, most people forget about fashion and choose warmth over style.
 You should not feel silly while bundled up in a warm winter coat, hat, gloves and boots.

 If you are well prepared, winter can be fun.
 The snow and ice make Ontario beautiful, and you will find a variety of winter sports to enjoy.
 Go outside and explore the winter!

 Dressing for Winter - Video - This short video has ideas about how to dress your child for winter weather.

 For More Information

 - Cold Facts - This fact sheet can help you and your children for outdoor physical activity in colder weather.
 From the Canada Safety Council.

 - The Chilling Facts About Wind Chill - Information about wind chill and how to stay safe in cold weather.
-From Environment Canada.
+From Environment and Climate Change Canada.